Trevince estate gardens

 Pond Garden

-A peaceful haven and a lovely sun trap, the pond garden was originally a rose garden.
+A peaceful haven and a lovely sun trap, the Pond Garden was originally a rose garden.
 A semi-circular summerhouse, currently being restored, is at one end, with a lawn shaded by a beautiful handkerchief tree (Davidia involucrata) next to the pond at the other end.
-The beds are planted with cottage garden plants and the south facing border is a rockery with plans to plant South African bulbs and succulents.
+It’s a place to take a pause, and maybe sit and read a book or sketch the garden.

 Shrubbery

-Among a background of mature oaks and beeches a wide variety of shrubs and trees grow in the Shrubbery.
+Among a background of mature oaks and beeches, a wide variety of shrubs and trees grow in the Shrubbery.
 There are ornamental cherry, peiris, cornus and old conifers as well as camellias and rhododendrons, including the stunning Pink Pearl.
-A shaded Oriental garden has been started behind the walled garden.
+A shaded Oriental Garden has been started behind the Walled Garden, with plans to extend the area to showcase plants from all parts of the globe.